Did the Ark go to Ethiopia via Elephantine Island, Egypt? Updated 5/12/2010

 ed-after-all/

-Today, May 11, 2010, at http://www.youtube.com/watch?v=IPC7e4EI0I8 I found an times amusing, but very misinformed rebuttal to my article.
-It was useful in catching a spelling mistake for a word that my spell check missed (ETHIOPIAN) because it does not check words that are all in capital letters.
-However, after you have read my article below, and had a chance to hear what these people have posted on youtube in two parts (21 minutes 18 seconds), then please read my rebuttal to them.
-This should be posted in full by about 10 PM Eastern time tonight.
+On May 11, 2010, at http://www.youtube.com/watch?v=IPC7e4EI0I8 I found an at times amusing, but very misinformed rebuttal to my article.
+It was useful in catching a spelling mistake for a word that my spell check missed (ETHIOPIAN) because it doesn't check words that are all in capital letters.
+However, after you have read my article below, and had a chance to hear what these people have posted on YouTube in two parts (21 minutes 18 seconds), then please read my rebuttal to them.

 Hancock wanted to know if the Ark was ever shown in public.
 He states that the priest responded as follows: